-If any corporation believes that the statutory allocation formula allocates a greater portion of its income than is reasonably attributable to business or earnings in this State, it may request permission from the Tax Review Board to use an adjusted allocation formula that it believes would more properly allocate its income to North Carolina.
+If any corporation believes that the statutory allocation formula allocates a greater portion of its income than is reasonably attributable to business or earnings in this State, it may make a written request with the Secretary of Revenue for permission to use an allocation formula that it believes is a better method to allocate its income to North Carolina.

-The petition must be filed with the Board not later than 90 days after the regular or extended due date of the tax return.
-Taxpayers should address all correspondence in connection with such petitions to the Secretary of the Tax Review Board, Department of Revenue, Post Office Box 871, Raleigh, North Carolina 27602-0871.
+The written request must be made with the Secretary not later than ninety (90) days after the regular or extended due date of the tax return.
+Taxpayers should address all correspondence in connection with such petitions to the Secretary of Revenue.